qkzk/fm/development.md

 - [x] Fix: :Preview does nothing.
 Had to create a new kind of event
 - [ ] revisit cloud configuration make it permanent
+  - [ ] something is wrong, IDK what
 - [x] double clic on menu items
 - [x] FIX: search completion is made before the char is inserted in input string.
 Should be done afterward.
 - [x] FIX: previewer is called even when preview can't be seen